Chownie/4chan-archiver/README.md

 4chan-archiver
 ==============

-create your own little 4chan archive, without needing to use crappy advert ridden websites!
+Lets create your own little 4chan archive, without needing to use crappy advert ridden websites!

+Requires:
+PHP 4+
+MySQL
+Server that supports cronjobs (or some other kind of scheduling device)